 - Keep an open dialogue with the student about what he/she needs to communicate effectively while maintaining academic expectations.
-Stuttering is often unpredictable; some days may be more difficult than others for the student to speak. - Maintain eye contact. - Avoid instructing the student to, "Relax," "Slow down," or "Think about what you want to say."
+Stuttering is often unpredictable; some days may be more difficult than others for the student to speak. - Maintain eye contact, keep a neutral expression, and let the student know you have plenty of time to listen to what he/she is saying. - Avoid instructing the student to, "Relax," "Slow down," or "Think about what you want to say."
 The student is already trying to speak fluently.
 These remarks cause unneeded pressure and are not helpful to the student. - Avoid finishing the student's sentences.
-This may seem helpful but can make the student feel what they say is not important. - Only remind the student to use fluency techniques if instructed to do so by his/her speech-language pathologist.
+This may seem helpful but can make the student feel what he/she says is not important. - Only remind the student to use fluency techniques if instructed to do so by his/her speech-language pathologist.